ellotheth/pipethis/README.md

 - Cache the script before you shove it into Bash.
 - Use something like [vipe](https://joeyh.name/code/moreutils/) to pipe the script into an editor so you can review it before you run it.
+- Use [hashpipe](https://github.com/jbenet/hashpipe) to check the file hash before you run it.

 But simple solutions are, like, boring, and stuff.